Crystal-GFN: sampling crystals with desirable properties and constraints: Materials and crystal structures

 \paragraph{Solid-state materials} Solid-state materials consist of a multitude of smaller building blocks, such as atoms or molecules, securely positioned in fixed locations.
 They exhibit high-density packing and strong mutual attraction, resulting in a stable structure with a well-defined volume.
 Materials that possess a well-ordered, infinitely repetitive structure are categorised as crystals, while those lacking such long-range positional order are termed amorphous.

-\paragraph{Crystals} Also known as crystalline materials, crystals represent a category of solid substances characterised by their periodic structure.
-This entails a consistent and predictable repetition of atom or molecule placement within the crystal across all spatial dimensions.
-It is this inherent periodicity that sets crystals apart from smaller molecules and confers upon them unique properties.
-Crystals manifest in diverse forms and showcase exceptional attributes like magnetism, transparency and elevated melting points.
-The study of crystals offers a pathway to precise characterisation and controlled manipulation, opening up avenues for engineering materials with targeted properties to fulfill a wide range of needs.
-The subsequent section delves into how machine learning models address and harness this periodicity.
+\paragraph{Crystals} Also known as crystalline materials, crystals represent a subset of solid materials characterised by their periodic structure.
+This consists in a repeated and coherent placement of atoms along all spatial dimensions.
+It is this inherent regularity that sets crystals apart and confers them unique properties.
+Crystals manifest in diverse forms and showcase exceptional attributes like magnetism, transparency and/or elevated melting points.
+These functional properties offer many opportunities to fulfill a wide range of needs.

-A crystal structure includes the type and position of every atom as well as the translational axes which allow the structure to repeat.
-Since crystal structures extend infinitely, we need to define some small section that can be repeated.
-We call this small section a \textit{unit cell}.
-Unit cells are made of a lattice and basis.
-Lattices tell you how the crystal is repeated, the basis tells you what is repeated.
-There are six parameters of a unit cell: 3 edges $a, b, c$ and the angles between the edges $\alpha$, $\beta$, $\gamma$.
-The edges of a unit cell may be or may not be perpendicular to each other.
-A crystal structure combines the \textit{lattice} (how atoms are translated) with a \textit{basis} (which atoms are translated) which theoretically describes every atom in the crystal.
-The lattice is just a mathematical idea, but the basis is the “real” component which is repeated according to the mathematical lattice.